pkiourti/visualizing_nn_adversarial_attacks/README.md

 ```

 ### NOTES
-- Your model should be in an onnx format.
-Hence, the versions of pytorch or tensorflow that the model used to get trained don't matter.
-Onnx format is very useful because you pass both the architecture and the weights of the neural network in one file.
-I used onnx format to upload the model as one file, which then I `pickle` and store in the database.
+Your model should be uploaded as a ".onnx" file.
+Hence, the versions of pytorch or tensorflow used by the model while training it don't matter.
+[Onnx](https://onnx.ai/) is a  useful tool to exchange models that are trained using different frameworks.
+It allows you pass both the architecture and the weights of the neural network in one file.
+I used the onnx format to upload the model as one file, which I then `pickle` and store in the database.
 In order to load the model later from the database and can retrieve the inference session from the loaded model by doing the following:

 ```
 import pickle